 Mortgage Loan Origination and Risk Retention.
 The Dodd-Frank Act imposes new standards for mortgage loan originations on all lenders, including banks and thrifts.
 Most significantly, the new standards prohibit the Corporation s subsidiaries from making a residential mortgage loan without verifying a borrower s ability to repay, limit the total points and fees that the Corporation s subsidiaries and/or a mortgage broker may charge on conforming and jumbo loans to 3% of the total loan amount, and prohibit certain prepayment penalty practices.
-Also, the Dodd-Frank Act, in conjunction with the Federal Reserve Board s final rule on loan originator compensation issued August 16, 2010 and effective April 1, 2011, prohibits certain compensation payments to loan originator.
+Also, the Dodd-Frank Act, in conjunction with the Federal Reserve Board s final rule on loan originator compensation prohibits certain compensation payments to loan originators and steering consumers to loans not in their interest because it will result in greater compensation for a loan originator.
 These standards will result in a myriad of new system, pricing, and compensation controls in order to ensure compliance and to decrease repurchase requests and foreclosure defenses.

 Proprietary Trading and Certain Relationships with Hedge Funds and Private Equity Funds.
-The Dodd-Frank Act adopts the so-called Volcker Rule which, subject to a transition period and certain exceptions, will become effective on July 21, 2012 and prohibits a banking entity from engaging in proprietary trading, which is defined as engaging as principal for the trading account of the banking entity in securities or other instruments, as determined by federal regulators.
+The Dodd-Frank Act adopts the so-called Volcker Rule which, subject to a two-year transition period and certain exceptions, became effective on July 21, 2012 and prohibits a banking entity from engaging in proprietary trading, which is defined as engaging as principal for the trading account of the banking entity in securities or other instruments, as determined by federal regulators.
 Certain forms of proprietary trading may qualify as permitted activities, and thus not be subject to the ban on proprietary trading, such as market-making-related activities, risk-mitigating hedging activities, and trading in U.S. government or agency obligations, certain other U.S., state or municipal obligations, and the obligations of Fannie Mae, Freddie Mac or Ginnie Mae.

 Additionally, subject to a transition period and certain exceptions, the rule restricts a banking entity from sponsoring or investing in certain private funds.
 While a banking entity may organize and offer certain private funds if certain conditions are met, it may not acquire or retain an equity partnership or other ownership interest in such private funds except for certain limited investments.

 A banking entity that sponsors or invests in certain private funds is also restricted from providing credit or other support to the fund or permitting the fund to use the name of the bank.
 After the conformance period commencing July 21, 2012, the Volcker Rule prohibitions and restrictions will apply to banking entities, including the Corporation, the Bank and their affiliates, unless an exception applies.
 In October 2011, the OCC, Federal Reserve Board, the FDIC, and the SEC, in consultation with the Commodity Futures Trading Commission (CFTC), jointly released a notice of proposed rulemaking implementing the Volcker Rule limitations of the Dodd-Frank Act.
-In light of the complexity of the proposed regulation and the likelihood that a substantial number of comments will be submitted, the Corporation cannot fully assess the impact of the Volcker Rule on its business until final rules and regulations are adopted.
+To date, no final rule has been issued.
+In light of the complexity of the proposed regulation and the substantial number of comments submitted, the Corporation cannot fully assess the impact of the Volcker Rule on its business until final rules are adopted.